Bangladesh: Human rights

 The Rapid Action Battalion (RAB) have been widely accused of extrajudicial killings, enforced disappearances and human right abuses.
 The United States Department of the Treasury sanctioned RAB in 2021.

 Torture is banned by the Constitution of Bangladesh, but is rampantly used by Bangladesh's security forces.
-Bangladesh joined the Convention against Torture in 1998 and it enacted its first anti-torture law, the Torture and Custodial Death (Prevention) Act, in 2013.
+Bangladesh joined the Convention against Torture in 1998 and enacted its first anti-torture law, the Torture and Custodial Death (Prevention) Act, in 2013.
 The first conviction under this law was announced in 2020.
 Amnesty International Prisoners of Conscience from Bangladesh have included Saber Hossain Chowdhury and Shahidul Alam.
 The widely criticised Digital Security Act was repealed and replaced by the Cyber Security Act in 2023.
 The repeal was welcomed by the International Press Institute.

 On International Human Rights Day in December 2021, the United States Department of the Treasury announced sanctions on commanders of the Rapid Action Battalion for extrajudicial killings, torture, and other human rights abuses.
 Freedom House has criticised the government for human rights abuses, the crackdown on the opposition, mass media, and civil society through politicised enforcement.
-Bangladesh is ranked "partly free" in Freedom House's Freedom in the World report, but its press freedom has deteriorated from "free" to "not free" in recent years due to increasing pressure from the government.
+Bangladesh is ranked "partly free" in Freedom House's Freedom in the World report, but its press freedom has deteriorated from "free" to "not free" in recent years due to increasing government pressure.
 According to the British Economist Intelligence Unit, the country has a hybrid regime: the third of four rankings in its Democracy Index.
-Bangladesh was ranked 96th among 163 countries in the 2022 Global Peace Index.
+Bangladesh ranked 96th among 163 countries in the 2022 Global Peace Index.
 According to National Human Rights Commission, 70% of alleged human-rights violations are committed by law-enforcement agencies.

 LGBT rights are frowned upon among social conservatives.
-Homosexuality is affected by Section 377 of the Penal Code of Bangladesh, which was originally enacted by the British colonial government.
+Homosexuality is affected by Section 377 of the Penal Code of Bangladesh, originally enacted by the British colonial government.
 The government only recognises the transgender and intersex community known as the Hijra.
 According to the 2023 Global Slavery Index, an estimated 1.2 million people were enslaved in Bangladesh as of 2021, which is among the highest in the world.

 Corruption

 Like many developing countries, institutional corruption is an issue of concern for Bangladesh.
-Bangladesh was ranked 146th among 180 countries on Transparency International's 2018 Corruption Perceptions Index.
+Bangladesh ranked 146th among 180 countries on Transparency International's 2018 Corruption Perceptions Index.
 Land administration was the sector with the most bribery in 2015, followed by education, police and water supply.
-The Anti Corruption Commission was formed in 2004, and it was active during the 2006–08 Bangladeshi political crisis, indicting many leading politicians, bureaucrats and businessmen for graft.
+The Anti Corruption Commission was formed in 2004, and was active during the 2006–2008 Bangladeshi political crisis, indicting many leading politicians, bureaucrats and businessmen for graft.